 Apart from that most marketers are still stuck in the past, and are struggling to make a leap into the future and focus on quantitative profit.
 Why?
 Below are some of the reasons:

 - Too much information (TMI): Many marketers are capturing far more information than required and are getting overwhelmed by the data that is available.
 As a result, too much focus gets shifted to secondary metrics like clicks and impressions.

-- Too many tools: With just a 100 tools/solutions available a decade ago, the marketing tools and technology solutions is nearing 1000 today.
-As a result what tool to use to measure metrics is really becoming challenging.
+- Too many tools: With just 100 tools/solutions available a decade ago, the marketing tools and technology solutions is nearing 1000 today.
+As a result, what tool to use to measure metrics is really becoming challenging.
 It’s best to consolidate the number of tools and focus on those that measure the key metrics.

 - Marketing RoI: In the years to come, marketing RoI will become the most important measure of success thus enabling marketers to measure how much profit they are delivering to the enterprise as a whole.